Iainuk86/cocktail-mate/README.md

-# cocktail-app
+# cocktail-mate
-App to browse cocktails with their recipes for some weekend (or weekday) inspiration.
+App to browse cocktails with their recipes for some weekend (or weekday) inspiration